The $\bar{\partial}$-equation, duality, and holomorphic forms on a reduced complex space: Introduction

-With a slight modification of the statement, Serre duality continues to hold on paracompact spaces provided certain separability conditions are fulfilled, see, e.g., \cite{RaRu}, and in fact, instead of proving Theorem~\ref{main5}, we will prove the following slightly more general result:
+With a slight modification of the statement our Serre duality, Theorem~\ref{main5}, continues to hold on paracompact spaces provided certain separability conditions are fulfilled.
+In fact, instead of proving Theorem~\ref{main5}, we will prove the following slightly more general result:

 \emph{If $X$ is a reduced paracompact complex space of pure dimension $n$ and we replace $\Bsheaf^{n-p,\bullet}(X,F^*)$ in Theorem~\ref{main5} by the corresponding space of sections with compact support, then the conclusion of Theorem~\ref{main5} holds provided that $H^{q}(X,\F\otimes\Om_X^p)$ and $H^{q+1}(X,\F\otimes\Om_X^p)$ are Hausdorff.}